Treatment & care

 SPEAR

-Specialist Percutaneous Emergency Aortic Resuscitation (SPEAR) is an intervention performed by EAAA doctors in cardiac arrest patients.
-It involves inserting a needle into a patient’s artery in the groin to measure blood pressure beat by beat.
+Specialist Percutaneous Emergency Aortic Resuscitation (SPEAR) is a pioneering technique used by our doctors to help people in cardiac arrest.
+By carefully inserting a needle into an artery in the groin, our clinicians can monitor blood pressure beat by beat in real time.

-SPEAR helps EAAA clinicians on scene to be more accurate in the management of a cardiac arrest and deliver effective treatment.
-It can provide real-time feedback regarding the quality of CPR being delivered and indicate whether there is adequate blood supply to a patient’s brain and heart.
+This technique allows our teams to manage cardiac arrests with greater precision and deliver the most effective treatment possible.
+SPEAR provides real-time feedback regarding the quality of CPR being delivered and indicates whether there is adequate blood supply to a patient’s brain and heart.
+This gives our crews vital information that can make the difference between life and death.

 Cardiac arrest patient being treated by EAAA clinical crew.